TGDivy/TGDivy/README.md

 ## 💬🌞

-> Never let the fear of striking out keep you from playing the game. ~ Babe Ruth
+> Anyone who has ever made anything of importance was disciplined. ~ Andrew Hendrixson

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )